justtheimpaler/highfive/README.md

 - MariaDB

-### 2. The Tables Must Be Sortable
+### 2. When Verifying Data The Tables Must Be Sortable

 For data verification purposes the tables must be sortable.
-This is not required for the data copy.
+This is not required when copying data.

-Since hashing functions require ordered data sets, the ordering of rows is significant.
-This means that the rows in both the source and destination databases must be hashed in the exact same ordering.
+Since the hashing functions used for verification require ordered data sets, the ordering of the retrieved rows is significant.
+This means that the rows in both the source and destination databases must be read and hashed in the exact same ordering.

-To ensure a deterministic and stable ordering HighFive can use:
+To ensure a deterministic and stable ordering HighFive can:

-1. It automatically detects the **primary keys** of the tables and uses them by default for sorting purposes.
+1. Automatically detect the **primary keys** of the tables and use them by default for sorting purposes.
-2. If a table does not have a primary key it can still be hashed by **declaring a list of columns** for sorting using the property `<datasource>.hashing.ordering`.
-Ideally this sorting order should produce no duplicate rows (for the ordering columns), so a non-nullable unique constraint or unique index are ideal for this purpose.
-If a hashing ordering is explicitly declared for a table, the primary key is ignored and this hashing ordering is used.
+2. If a table does not have a primary key it can still be hashed by **declaring a list of columns** for sorting purposes using the property `<datasource>.hashing.ordering`.
+Ideally this sorting order should produce no duplicate rows for the ordering columns, so a non-nullable unique constraint or index is ideal for this purpose.
+If a hashing ordering is explicitly declared for a table, the primary key is ignored and this hashing ordering is used instead.
-3. As an option of last resort, **all the table columns** could also be used for ordering.
+3. As an option of last resort, **all the columns of the table** can also be used for ordering.
 This can work as long as all the columns of the table are actually sortable.
-However, this may prove to be impractical or unrealistic due to database resource constraints, particularly if the table has a massive number of rows (the engine may run out of resources while sorting) and/or has many heavy columns (it could take a very long time to sort data).
+Even then, this solution may prove impractical or unrealistic due to database resource constraints, particularly if the table has a massive number of rows (the engine may run out of resources while sorting) and/or has many heavy columns (it could take a very long time to sort data).

-Finally, if none of the hashing ordering are practical, then the table can be excluded from HighFive using the property `<datasource>.table.filter`.
+Finally, if none of the hashing ordering are practical for a table, the table can be excluded from the verification using the property `<datasource>.table.filter`.
 In this case, this table would fall outside the scope of this tool and would need to be verified in a different way.

 See the section **Hashing Ordering** for details on how to declare specific orderings.